dytlgozj/WebtoonAlarm/README.md

 ## Webtoon Alarm Project

-* WAP is, Webtoon Alarm Program, be used webtoon alram.
+* WAP is Webtoon Alarm Program for used webtoon alarm.
-* It will be Android Application.
+* It is Android Application.
 * This Application Program License will follow MIT.
-* This app is Webtoon notification app.
+* This app is notification app.
 * This app will be worked in Naver Webtoon at first.

 ## Purpose